JulianFP/project-W/doc/connect_runner_backend.rst

 Get a new runner token
 ----------------------

 To operate a runner you need a token for it.
 The runner uses it to authenticate with the backend.
 Without one, the runner won't even start.
-To get one, you need to call the /api/admins/create_runner route, which will create a new runner in the backend and return its token.
-For more details about that, please refer to :doc:`api`.
-After that, you will need to save that token for yourself.
-If you loose it, then you will have to create a new runner again!
+Please note that the runner token is different from the user access tokens (sometimes we also call them JWT tokens) that are being used to authenticate as a user after logging in.
+For the /api/runners/* routes you need a runner token, for all other authenticated routes you need a user token.

 .. warning::
    Please make sure to save the runner token in a secret way!
 If it gets leaked, anyone could authenticate as that runner and accept and read users jobs in behalf of your runner!
 If you accidentally leaked a token, immediately revoke that token.
 Refer to :ref:`revoke_a_runner-label` for that.

-Follow the following step-by-step guide to register a new runner after you obtained an admin users's token in the last chapter.
+Follow the following step-by-step guide to register a new runner.
 We assume that you are in a Bash Terminal with curl installed:

+1. Please login as an admin user with admin privileges.
+Follow the steps described in :ref:`login_with_admin_privileges` for how to do that.

-1. Store the obtained token in an environment variable for easy access in subsequent commands:
+2. Store the obtained admin user token in an environment variable for easy access in subsequent commands:

    .. code-block:: console